 Dr. Koehler of Maastricht University has no relevant financial relationships to disclose.)

 Percutaneous treatment of cervical and lumbar disc herniations involves several image-guided techniques meant to ablate protruding intervertebral discs.
 These techniques use a trocar so a variety of chemical, thermal, or mechanical ablative devices can be administered inside the nucleus pulposus.
 These procedures allow the surgeon to remove discs compressing over nerve roots.
 With these techniques, there is little damage to surrounding tissues.
 Tubular discectomy and percutaneous endoscopic discectomy are the 2 most commonly employed minimally invasive surgical techniques used, along with lumbar discectomy.
 Percutaneous intervertebral disc coagulation technique is a newer modality that is used for the treatment of lumbar and cervical disc hernias resistant to conservative therapy.
+Intradiscal injection of gelified ethanol has been found satisfactory in the management of both lumbar and cervical discs.
 The author explains the use of minimally invasive percutaneous thermal techniques, such as radiofrequency or laser nucleotomy, for the treatment of disc herniations.
 Indications, contraindications, and advantages of these technologies are described.

 • Disc herniation is a common health problem with important social and economical consequences.